 In line with the theme of MedInfo 2023 (THE FUTURE IS ACCESSIBLE), our event theme aims to inspire nurses and midwives to become digitally empowered in the future delivery of care to achieve quality outcomes across all healthcare settings.

 Lecturer in Digital Health & Informatics, Swinburne University of Technology

 EMR Perioperative Clinical Application Specialist, Monash Health

 Nurse Manager – Clinical Systems Analyst, Princess Alexandra Hospital

 Chief Nurse and Midwifery Information Officer, Northern Sydney Local Health District

-If you would like to contribute to our community of practice and have something to say, send us an email.
+If you would like to contribute to our network and have something to say, send us an email.

 Residential aged care organisations in Australia have been slow to not only move to digital clinical information systems but embrace the benefits of digitalisation in general.
 The Royal Commission into Aged Care Quality and Safety (Royal Commission) and...